Fatal Frame

 The series was conceived by Makoto Shibata and Keisuke Kikuchi.
 After being introduced to the PlayStation 2 hardware and after the success of the Silent Hill series, the pair decided to develop a horror series inspired by Shibata's own spiritual experiences and popular Japanese horror films of the time.
 Their main goal was to make the most frightening game experience possible.
 Later installments have refined the gameplay mechanics while also adding more complex narrative elements.

-The series has received critical acclaim, being ranked alongside other horror series including the Resident Evil and Silent Hill series, and individual games have been ranked among the best survival horror games in existence.
+The series is recognized as one of the best-known horror video game franchises, and the second game in the series, Crimson Butterfly, is considered one of the scariest horror games ever made.
 While the sales of individual games have never been high, the series as a whole has sold over one million copies worldwide as of April 2014.
-Multiple Japanese media adaptations have been made, including manga and a 2014 live-action feature film.
+Multiple Japanese adaptations have been made, including manga and a 2014 live-action feature film.

 Titles

-As of 2014, the series consists of five mainline video games, not counting remakes, re-releases and spin-offs.
-Fatal Frame was originally only released in Japan.
+As of 2014, the series consists of five main-line video games, not counting remakes, rereleases and spin-offs.
+Fatal Frame: Mask of the Lunar Eclipse was originally only released in Japan.
 While a European release was planned, it was eventually cancelled, and no North American release was planned.
 A fan translation of the fourth game was released in 2010, which enabled the game to be played on any Wii system.
 Outside their international releases, the Fatal Frame games are not numbered.
 This was due to the series' creators considering each entry to be a standalone game, with minimal connections to previous titles.
 Since the fourth game, new Fatal Frame titles have been funded and co-developed by Nintendo, resulting in new series titles since the fourth game originally only appearing on Nintendo consoles.
 Koei Tecmo would later purchase Nintendo's publishing rights for multi platform rereleases of Fatal Frame: Mask of the Lunar Eclipse and Fatal Frame: Maiden of Black Water.